Białystok: World War II

+Post-war period

-After the war, the city became capital of the initial Białystok Voivodeship (1945–1975) of the People's Republic of Poland.
-After the 1975 administrative reorganization, the city was the capital of the smaller Białystok Voivodeship (1975–1998).
+After the war, the city became capital of the initial Białystok Voivodeship of the People's Republic of Poland.
+After the 1975 administrative reform, the city was the capital of the now smaller Białystok Voivodeship.
 Since 1999 it has been the capital of the Podlaskie Voivodeship, Republic of Poland.

+From the European Regional Development Fund, contracted within the framework of the Integrated Regional Development Operational Programme (ZPORR), Białystok received approximately PLN 43 million for a project to improve the quality of the transport system.
+The implementation of Part I of the project allowed for the purchase of 43 new buses for public transport in 2005–2006, and new streets were built in Bacieczki district.
+The Białystok Waterworks implemented a project to improve water quality.
+Cycle paths in Białystok were expanded and a path to Supraśl was built.

 Geography

 Białystok is situated in the Białystok Uplands (Wysoczyzna Białostocka) of the Podlaskie Plain (Nizina Północnopodlaska), part of what is known collectively as the Green Lungs of Poland.
 It is situated 197 km by road northeast of Warsaw.
 It is the biggest Polish city close to Belarus and Lithuania.
 The Biała River, a left tributary of the Supraśl River, passes through the city.
 The landscape of the Białystok Upland is diverse, with high moraine hills and kame in excess of 200 m above sea level.
 Vast areas of outwash, a glacial plain formed of sediments deposited by meltwater at the terminus of a glacier, are covered by forests.

 The highest point of the city lies at a height of 175 m on the Pietrasze Forest.
 The lowest point lies at a height of 118 m on the river valley of the Biała.
+A characteristic element of the relief of the city area are clear depressions in the surface of the moraine plateau, which are used by the rivers Biała, Horodnianka, and Czaplinianka.

 Forests are an important part of the city character, they currently occupy approximately 1846 ha (18% of the administrative area of the city) which places it as the fifth most "wooded" city in Poland; behind Katowice (38%), Bydgoszcz (30%), Toruń (22.9%) and Gdańsk (17.6%).

+There are a total of 9 parks in the city (on municipal plots), of which 5 are historic parks with a total area of about 59.06 ha, entered into the municipal register of monuments, and 4 are city parks with an area of about 21.68 ha.